Yatten86/FormikForm/README.md

 ## Form validation
 Form validation is done with Formik and Yup.
 Required fields are name, email and channel.
-If the user tries to submit the form without filling these in, a relevant error message will be displayed in the user's current language.
+If the user tries to submit the form without filling these in, submit button will be disabled.

+If user just visits the required field, a relevant error message will be displayed in the user's current language.

 ## Language Switching
 This form supports language switching between English and Romanian.
 To change the form's language, click the button at